Gun Denhart

 In 1983 she and her husband Tom, founded the Hanna Andersson children’s clothing company in the garage of their Portland home.
 Through her leadership, the company became known for its quality clothing made from soft cotton materials, family friendly employee policies and innovative contributions to the community through non-profit and school partnerships.
 She pioneered, and was nationally recognized for, many family friendly work place policies including childcare reimbursements for employees and flexible working hours.

 Before it was widely fashionable Gun was an early supporter of the use of organic cotton requiring vendors to meet the Oko-Tex standard – a European ecological certification process that tests garments for harmful substances.
-Hanna Andersson became widely known for organic cotton products, which coincided with the growing market for organics in the U.S. and abroad.

 Gun co-authored the book Growing Local Value, showing how to leverage every aspect of a business – from product creation to employee recruitment, vendor selection, and raising capitol – to benefit both the community and the bottom line.